From arc

 Deep dive on a cluster → User picks a cluster to explore in detail.
 Show full findings, relevant code snippets, and discuss approach before committing to action.

 Done for now → End session.
-Report is committed, user can return to it later.
+Report is saved, user can return to it later.

 If user selects "Tackle critical cluster now":